-NOTE: Some companies' C/C plates have a fixed-type spacer bushing pressed into the spherical bearing.
-With these types of C/C plates, skip Step 35, and you may not be able to maximize bump travel in Step 39.
+NOTE: Some companies C/C plates have a fixed-type spacer bushing pressed into the spherical bearing.
+With these types of C/C plates, skip Step 35, and you may not be able to maximize bump travel in Step 40.

-33. Find the longest C/C plate spacer bushing (16mm inside diameter) included with the C/C plates, and place it over the strut shaft.
+35. Use the longest C/C plate spacer bushing (16mm inside diameter) that came with your C/C plates, and place it over the strut shaft.
 Slide it down until it sits on top of the Thrust Washer.